Aurfi/orbital-minigame/README.md

 - Built‑in “auto pilot” that follows plain‑English‑style commands
 - Lightweight art and effects (exhaust, heat glow, debris)

-## What It’s Not
 - Not a full‑fidelity physics simulator
-- Not a real‑scale solar system
+- Not a real‑scale solar system (Smaller Planet for faster gameplay)
 - Not tied to any backend — all client‑side

 ## Quick Start (Docker)